 From the Select Asset screen, navigate to the location of the asset you want to relate, and select it.

 Click/tap OK to close the dialog.
 Depending on your choice of relationship in step 3, the related asset is listed under under an appropriate category in the Related section.
 For example, if the asset you related is the source file for the current asset, it is listed under Source.

 To unrelate an asset, click/tap the Unrelate icon from the toolbar.

 Select the asset(s) you want to unrelate from the Remove Relations dialog, and the click/tap Unrelate.

 Click/Tap OK to close the dialog.
 The assets for which you removed relations are deleted from the list of related assets under the Related section.

-If the source file is related to another asset, AEM Assets fetches the refenced asset and includes it for translation.
+If the source file is related to another asset, Experience Manager Assets fetches the refenced asset and includes it for translation.

 Translate the assets in the source folder to a target language by following the steps in Create a new translation project.
 For example, in this case, translate your assets to French.

 From the Projects page, open the translation folder.